pivotal-cf/pcf-release-notes/p1-v1.4/runtime_rn_1_4.md

 * Bug fixed where application shutdown logs were not being collected by loggregator
 * Bug fixes for recovering when NATS connection is lost

+## Notifications

+* A new centrally-managed application service to notify users about platform and application events such as:
+	* New service invitations
+	* Planned downtime alerts
+	* Application performance warnings
+* Manage existing internal notifications and custom messages via an API so that administrators can:
+	* Create and edit custom message templates in HTML and plain text
+	* Send notifications to individuals, spaces, organizations or all users
+* You can configure your own SMTP server in the runtime tile

+## Autoscaling

+* Auto-scaling is now officially GA after a successful beta period
+* Set min and max instances by % CPU utilization or calendar schedule
+* Configured from console

 ## Buildpacks

 ### New Features